-Description Lower flatted colony style dwelling.
-Accommodation Entrance Vestibule and Hall, Living Room, Kitchen/Dining Room, Bedroom, Study/Bedroom 2 and Bathroom.
-Gross internal floor area (m2) 61 or thereby Neighbourhood and location Established residential area to the south west of the city centre where surrounding properties are of a similar age, type and character.
+Description First floor flat within a 4 storey tenement with commercial concerns at ground floor level.
+Accommodation Entrance Hall, Livingroom, Kitchen/Diningroom, Bedroom and Bathroom Gross internal floor area (m2) 62 or thereby Neighbourhood and location Established residential area to the south west of Edinburgh city centre where surrounding properties are of a similar age, type and character.
 Local facilities are available and within fairly easy reach.
-Age circa 1880 Weather Dry Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Stone construction.
-Chimney stacks appropriate.
-Chimney stacks Roofing including roof space appropriate. appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Age circa 1890 Weather Dry Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Stone construction part rendered masonry.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

+Roofing including roof space sections.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.

-Cast iron design.

-Main walls Visually inspected with the aid of binoculars where appropriate.
+Cast iron design. [· · · · Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 Solid stone.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-Windows are a mix of sash and case timber single glazed and

-uPVC double glazed including external doors.
+UPVC/aluminium double glazed.
 External decorations Visually inspected.

-Conservatories / porches NOT APPLICABLE

-Ochservatories / porches NOT AFFLICABLE

-0

-Communal areas NOT APPLICABLE

-Garages and permanent outbuildings Visually inspected.

-Garden store.

-Outside areas and boundaries Visually inspected.

-Areas of garden ground front and rear.

-Areas or garden ground from and real.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+Entrance hall, stair and landing.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+Mutual area of garden ground to rear.
 Ceilings Visually inspected from floor level.

-Plaster and lath with plasterboard.

-י ומטנפו מווע ומנוו שונוו טומטנפוטטמוע.

-Internal walls Visually inspected from floor level.
+Plaster and lath construction.
+Internal walls Visually inspected from floor level internal wans Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Plaster on the hard, plaster and lath and plasterboard.
+Plaster on the hard and plaster and lath construction.

-riactor off the flara, plactor and latif and plactorboard.